This is a continuation of my Beginner Miniature Garden Series. Here are the previous lessons, just in case you missed them:

 So I started playing around with different materials to find a solution.

-First, I tried concrete but it had to be mixed before laying it in the miniature garden and I could not for the life of me keep the stones straight and level while it set.
-Not only could a fairy break an ankle, (think of the lawsuit! ;o) the end result looked too chunky and uneven.
+First, I tried concrete but it had to be mixed before laying it in the miniature garden but I could not for the life of me keep the stones straight and level while it set.
+The “large” gravel in the cement messed up the finished patio as well, but it couldn’t be fixed.
+Not only could a fairy break an ankle, (think of the lawsuit! ;o) the end result looked was too chunky and the patio very uneven – and thus the realism was gone.
+No realism = no enchantment.

 Exterior grout worked the same way.
 I didn’t want to lay it in wet and I wanted to be able to mix and match the stone and tile before it began to set up and harden.
 And I had the same problem keeping the stones level in the wet grout.
-When it was all said and done, it look uneven and the grout looked way too slick.
+When it was all said and done, it look uneven and the grout between the stones looked way too slick – and again, not realistic.

 I tried casting the patios separately and upside-down, mimicking the process of making mosaic stepping-stones.
 But all I got was a small stepping-stone that didn’t look at all like a miniature patio.